Revilo91/comfoclime/README.md

 Feel free to extend!

+## Development & Testing

+Want to test or develop this integration?
+Use the included **GitHub Codespace** or **Dev Container** setup!

+🚀 **Quick Start:**
+- Click "Code" → "Codespaces" → "Create codespace" on GitHub
+- Or open in VS Code with Dev Containers extension
+- Home Assistant runs automatically on port 8123
+- See [.devcontainer/README.md](.devcontainer/README.md) for detailed instructions

+This provides a complete Home Assistant development environment with debugging support.

+## Installation

+* add this repository via HACS (user defined repositories, URL: `https://github.com/msfuture/comfoclime`)
+* install the "Zehnder ComfoClime" integration in HACS
+* restart Home Assistant
+* add the ComfoClime device (connected devices like the ComfoAir Q are detected and added automatically)

 ## Climate Control Features

 The integration provides a comprehensive climate control entity that unifies all temperature and ventilation control features: